 The goal of a pillow is to keep the head and neck in alignment with the spine.
 What that requires varies significantly by position.

 Side sleepers need a thicker, firmer pillow to fill the gap between the shoulder and head — typically 4"–6" of loft.
 Without adequate height, the head drops toward the mattress and the neck tilts downward.
 A pillow that's too soft will compress under the head's weight and provide inadequate lateral support.
-Side sleepers generally do best with a firm latex or shredded latex pillow, or a firm wool pillow.
+Side sleepers generally do best with a firm latex pillow.

 Back sleepers need a medium-loft pillow (3"–5") that supports the natural cervical curve without pushing the head forward.
-A pillow that's too thick flexes the neck forward and creates strain at the base of the skull.
+A pillow that's too thick flexes the neck forward, creating strain at the base of the skull.
 A pillow that's too flat lets the head fall back and compresses the cervical vertebrae.
-Adjustable fill pillows work well for back sleepers because fill level can be precisely calibrated.
+Adjustable fill pillows work well for back sleepers because the fill level can be precisely calibrated.

 Stomach sleepers need the thinnest pillow option — 1"–3" — or no pillow at all.
-Stomach sleeping already introduces cervical rotation; a thick pillow adds to that rotation and increases strain.
-Most sleep professionals recommend against stomach sleeping for this reason.
+Stomach sleeping already introduces cervical rotation; a thick pillow further increases that rotation and strain.
+Most sleep professionals recommend against sleeping on the stomach for this reason.

 Combination sleepers benefit from an adjustable or responsive pillow that accommodates multiple positions.
-A pillow with removable fill allows customization, while a shredded latex pillow reshapes naturally with each position change.
+A pillow with removable fill allows customization, while a shredded latex pillow reshapes naturally with each change in position.

 Sleep Position | Recommended Loft | Recommended Fill |